 Solar Powered Aquaponics Greenhouse Makes Year Round Growing Possible – Here’s another Off Grid World original design concept.

 It’s a modular aquaponics greenhouse made from converted recycled shipping containers.
-Each of the shipping containers are converted into mini-greenhouses which also makes the whole thing portable.
+Each of the shipping containers is converted into mini-greenhouses which also makes the whole thing portable.

 First, take a standard ISBU 40′ “high cube” (extra high at about 9″ tall vs 8 feet tall for the standard 40′ container; this adds approximately 344 cubic feet of space inside) shipping container and cut out the sides and the ends.
 The square footage remains the same at about 320sft per 40′ container.